AhmedAyman2000128/static-hosting-poc/README.md

 The subdomain routes to an NGINX web server that acts as a proxy, dynamically calculates the destination URL and forwards the request to the Azure Blob Storage.

+## Features

+- Extracting ZIP files
+- Uploading files from Node.js to Azure Blob Storage
+- Dynamic NGINX routing with calculating destination URL from input subdomain
+- GoAccess integration with NGINX for web analytics

 ## Architecture

 ![Architecture](./Diagrams/POC_Diagram.png)